-In most cases, complaints involving minor employment issues which do not compromise the safety or well-being of service users will not meet the Standard of Acceptance.
+In most cases, complaints involving minor employment issues which do not compromise the safety or well-being of service users will not meet the standard of acceptance.
 Typical examples are:

-- lateness or poor time keeping, (but not if it has a direct impact on service users, such as delaying handovers or leaving service users at risk ); - personality conflicts, provided that there is no evidence of bullying or harassment; - sickness or other absence from work, provided that there is no misconduct (e.g. fraudulent claims) and the registrant is managing his or her fitness to practise.
+- lateness or poor time keeping, (but not if it has a direct impact on service users, such as delaying handovers or leaving service users at risk); - personality conflicts, provided that there is no evidence of bullying or harassment; - concerns about performance in a role that is not sufficiently closely linked to professional practice; - sickness or other absence from work, provided that there is no misconduct (e.g. fraudulent claims) and the registrant is managing his or her fitness to practise.